boris1993/ipv6_preference_toggler/README.md

 You'll have to run it with the Administrator priveleges since it is reading and wring against the Registry.

+This utility is written with .NET 6.0 so you might need install the runtime before launching it.
+You can download the .NET 6.0 runtime [here]https://dotnet.microsoft.com/download)

 Reference document:
 [Guidance for configuring IPv6 in Windows for advanced users - Microsoft](https://docs.microsoft.com/en-us/troubleshoot/windows-server/networking/configure-ipv6-in-windows)